kbob/kerfburn/front/gcode/README.md

     gcode.core   # defs to register codes, drivers gcode.laser  # laser-specific code

-Put the overall directory in front/lib?
+Put all this in front/gcode/gcode/.